DevDokus/Redm-PluginBundle/README.md

   - Set groups of enemies together by using the same ID
   - Set a Red Theme or a Dark Theme for the menu.
   - Set the position of the menu (left - right - center)
+  - Restrict to jobs only or not.
+  - Set as many custom jobs to use the bounty menu

 - **Play Piano**
   - Customizable Config